5ohue/atlasue.vim/README.md

 ### Thanks

-This colorscheme is a fork of [jacoborus/tender.vim](https://github.com/jacoborus/tender.vim) but without the colors of course.
+This colorscheme is a fork of [huyvohcmc/atlas.vim](https://github.com/huyvohcmc/atlas.vim) which is forked from [jacoborus/tender.vim](https://github.com/jacoborus/tender.vim) but without the colors of course.